 You can walk on it in 10 to 12 minutes, however it takes 48 hours to fully cure.
 Keep sealed areas dry for 48 hours to ensure best results.

 - How often do you have to clean the grout once restored?

 Experts agree, you should clean your floor once a week using a pH-neutral/soap-less cleaner like Sir Grout Atlanta Maintenance Cleaner.
 When cleaning the floor, it's important to change your mop water when it appears dirty.
-Always use a mop to agitate cleaning agent on grout surface.
+Always use a mop to agitate the cleaning agent on the grout surface.
 Dry grout with towel or terry cloth.
 Should any area have dried up surface stains, simply spot clean with straight Sir Grout Maintenance Cleaner.

 - How often do you have to reseal the grout after the first application?